Direct Mail Marketing: How Much Does Direct Mail Cost?

 Experienced copywriters can charge anywhere between $100 to $2,000 per copy, whereas some new and inexperienced writers ask for as little as $20 to $50 per copy.
 The exact rates depend on the length of the copy required, level of creativity, use of keywords, the copy’s complexity, etc. Marketers can hire inexperienced copywriters and pay less, but the quality delivered by experienced copywriters can help you get more responses.

 Companies working with a low marketing budget can choose to handle the copywriting themselves, though they still need to draft an engaging copy.
 Similar to designing, copywriting also constitutes fixed costs.
-You can slightly reduce the number of mailing or use some other techniques to cut down costs, but it is advisable to never compromise on your copy.
+You can slightly reduce the printing cost by reducing the number of mailing or use some other techniques to cut down costs, but it is advisable to never compromise on your copy.
 When costs of direct mail for per piece is calculated, copywriting costs might be the lowest constituent.

 Mailing Lists Costs